Essay5 April 2026

 Footnotes

 Most of the prompt rules I've written don't correct the model's reasoning so much as redefine the boundaries of the problem it's trying to solve.
 The model was right about the language, but the question was wrong.
-And no amount of pattern recognition fixes a misframed question.
+No amount of pattern recognition fixes a misframed question.

 The constraint TARS was built to address was never analytical capability.
 Anyone managing a book of business will, on a good week, actually review call transcripts for maybe eight of their forty accounts.
 The other thirty-two get whatever the person can hold in working memory from the last time they looked, supplemented by CRM fields that may or may not reflect reality.